front-commerce/developers.front-commerce.com/source/docs/essentials/adapt-theme-to-your-brand.md

 ---
 id: adapt-theme-to-your-brand
 title: Adapt the theme to your brand
-description: When you start a new project, one of the first things that you will need to do is to adapt the look and feel of Front-Commerce to match your brand's style.
+description: When you start a new project, one of the first things you will need to do is adapt the look and feel of Front-Commerce to match your brand's style.
 ---

-Obviously, it is not something that can be done in just a few minutes because your identity shines in the details.
+It is not something that you can do in just a few minutes because your identity shines in the details.
 However, you can do all the heavy lifting pretty quickly by customizing what is called **Design Tokens**.

 And it's a great way to familiarize yourself with Front-Commerce!